Truth is, nobody knows for sure why the sycamore trees line this short stretch of road, known as Sycamore Row, on Indiana’s Michigan Road.

 This narrow passageway was a state highway until 1987, and it was a tight squeeze for oncoming cars.
 You didn’t want to encounter an oncoming truck when you entered Sycamore Row!

 You’ll find this abandoned road about 50 miles north of Indianapolis on State Road 29 in Carroll County.
 It’s just south of Deer Creek.
 It is part of the Michigan Road, one of Indiana’s earliest highways.
-Since the 1830s it connects the Ohio River to Indianapolis to Lake Michigan.
+Since the 1830s it has connected the Ohio River to Indianapolis to Lake Michigan.

 In the early automobile era, Indiana routed State Road 29 along this portion of the Michigan Road.
 A one-lane iron bridge carried vehicles across the creek then.